 In this section we offer an alternative approach that is completely in line with the Savage set-up.
 We do not explicitly incorporate time into our analysis, but rather allow the driver to reason about his degree of absentmindedness.
-This will enable us to provide a Savage-style model in which the events about which the driver is uncertain at the ex-ante stage are mutually exclusive, and where the driver's possible acts - to continue or to leave the highway at an exit - do not influence the state.
+This will enable us to provide a Savage-style model in which the events about which the driver is uncertain at the ex ante stage are mutually exclusive, and where the driver's possible acts - to continue or to leave the highway at an exit - do not influence the state.
 Moreover, the driver is not separated into different agents.

-More precisely, at the ex-ante stage the driver believes that he may either be absentminded (i) at no exit, (ii) at the first exit only, (iii) at the second exit only, or (iv) at both exits.
+More precisely, at the ex ante stage the driver believes that he may either be absentminded (i) at no exit, (ii) at the first exit only, (iii) at the second exit only, or (iv) at both exits.
 If the driver is absentminded at an exit then, as a consequence, he will continue at this exit even if he planned to leave there, and he will forget about this exit for the remainder of the journey.
+Moreover, the driver is perfectly aware of this before he starts the journey.
 The four mutually exclusive events listed above correspond to the states $\omega_0, \omega_1, \omega_2$ and $\omega{12}$ , respectively.
-The decision problem at the ex-ante stage may therefore be summarised by Table 1.
+The decision problem at the ex ante stage may therefore be summarized by Table 1.